Introduction to Design for Manufacturing

 Getting started In this lesson, we'll discover what you'll learn in this course and download the software and resources you need.

-Instructor guide Introduction to Mechanical Engineering Design and Manufacturing Instructor guide
+Instructor guide Introduction to Design for Manufacturing instructor's guide

 The future of manufacturing and innovation Review how Fusion 360 relates to current trends in the industry.